Yida03/reinforcement-learning-practice/README.md

 # reinforcement-learning-practice
-This is the repo for Yida to upload his reinforcement learning practice code.
+This repo is for Yida to upload his reinforcement learning practice code.